Current Location | Home |

 County Controlled Property Taxes

-County Controlled Property Taxes make up less than 12% of Total Property Taxes
+County Controlled Property Taxes make up only 12.6% of Total Property Taxes

 County Controlled Tax Levy History